 - A. All new landscapes in Marion County shall be designed to protect the County's unique natural resources by conserving water, protecting the quality of groundwater, reducing waste and pollution, creating wildlife habitat, and preventing erosion by implementation of Florida-Friendly Landscaping (FFL) by UF/IFAS and FDEP, including but not limited to:

 - (1) Right plant, right place;

 - (2) Water efficiently;

 - (3) Fertilize appropriately;

 - (4) Mulch;

 - (5) Attract wildlife;

 - (6) Manage yard pests responsibly;

 - (7) Recycle yard waste;

 - (8) Reduce stormwater runoff; and

 - (9) Protect the waterfront.

+- B. All plant species listed as "Prohibited" in the UF/IFAS Assessment of Non-native Plants (Central Zone) shall be removed from proposed development sites.
+Plant species listed as "Invasive Not Recommended" shall be removed from all proposed development sites outside of the Urban Growth Boundary (UGB); they may remain within the UGB with authorization from the County Landscape Architect.

-- B. Prohibited Plants.
+- EB.
+Prohibited Plants.
 Prohibited vegetation based on the following sources:

 - (1) Florida Exotic Pest Plant Council Category I & II List of Invasive Plant Species,

 - (2) Prohibited Aquatic Plants per F.A.C.
 5B-64.011, and

 - (3) Center for Aquatic and Invasive Plants, University of Florida, IFAS.

 - C. Removal and eradication of Prohibited Plant species shall be a condition of development approval.

 - D. Landscaping within rights-of-way shall require approval by the County Engineer or his designee.

-- E. Trees shall not be located in areas that will cause conflict with overhead or underground utilities.
-Shade trees shall not be located within 30 feet of overhead electric lines.
+DE.
+Trees shall not be located in areas that will cause conflict with overhead or underground utilities.
+LargeShade trees shall not be located within 30 feet of poweroverhead electric lines.
 Alternative design strategies may be approved by the County's Landscape Architect when conflicts with existing utilities cannot be avoided.